WET PLATE COLLODION

 PRICE ACCOMMODATION AND MEALS:

-Shared double-room: NOK 1.200,- per person.
-The price includes shared double room, breakfast, warm home-cocked lunch, and coffee/ tea and fruit throughout your stay.
+Shared double-room: NOK 1.200,- per person pr night.
+The price includes shared double room, healthy breakfast, warm home-cocked lunch, coffee/ tea and fruit throughout your stay.
 To get a shared double room requires that we have another participant of your gender, that can share.
 If we do not, you will get a private room - see price below.

 Payment for accommodations and meals is done directly to SAGA, before you depart.
 SAGA accept Visa and MasterCard.